Skip to main content

 • Cytopenia, including neutropenia, thrombocytopenia, and anemia; AND

-• Hepatoxicity.
-Providers should monitor liver enzymes and bilirubin before each Imdelltra treatment
+• Hepatotoxicity.
+Providers should monitor liver enzymes and bilirubin before each tarlatamab-dlle (Imdelltra) treatment.

 Provider Attestation requirements: